fontlabcom/getgo-fonts/docs/zotosans-lao.md

 ---

-## Coto Sans Lao
+## Zoto Sans Lao

-Coto Sans Lao is a design for the Lao script.
+Zoto Sans Lao is a design for the Lao script.

 It contains 166 glyphs and 13 OpenType features, and supports 120 characters from the Unicode blocks: Lao, Basic Latin.